Andrea Gilmore-Bykovskyi to lead UW-Madison efforts testing dementia care app

 Dr. Richard Holden, co-principal investigator and professor and chair of the Department of Health & Wellness Design at the Indiana University School of Public Health, stated that the I-CARE 2 trial will be significantly larger and broader than the first study.
 “This will be the definitive trial to tell us whether the app improves informal caregiver and patient health outcomes.”

-While the study aims to scale an evidence-based collaborative care model and broaden the availability of accessible and effective ways to support caregivers in managing neuropsychiatric symptoms among people living with dementia, researchers are focused on ensuring the study is inclusive of racial and ethnic minority groups often underrepresented in ADRD clinical trials.
-“Populations that are under-included in Alzheimer’s disease research are paradoxically at greater risk for developing Alzheimer’s disease,” says Dr. Gilmore-Bykovskyi.
+While the study aims to scale an evidence-based collaborative care model and broaden the availability of accessible and effective ways to support caregivers in managing neuropsychiatric symptoms among people living with dementia, researchers are focused on ensuring the study is representative of populations historically facing structural obstacles to participation in clinical trials.
+“Populations with fewer opportunities to participate in Alzheimer’s disease research are paradoxically at greater risk for developing the disease,” Dr. Gilmore-Bykovskyi said.

-The interdisciplinary team of researchers intends to continue efforts to enroll a diverse sample of patients and caregivers, including more Hispanic participants.
-The first I-CARE study featured a sample that was over 40% African American.
+The interdisciplinary team of researchers intends to continue efforts to enroll a large sample of patients and caregivers.
 “Everyone should benefit from our interventions,” Dr. Holden emphasized.

 The Brain CareNotes telehealth app also offers an affordable alternative to higher levels of care, which individuals living with ADRD may need as their symptoms become acute or worsen.
 And a low-cost telehealth app could help to reduce the financial burden for healthcare payers and insurance companies.